freeCodeCamp/freeCodeCamp/README.md

 - A [forum](https://www.freecodecamp.org/forum) where you can usually get programming help or project feedback within hours.
 - A [YouTube channel](https://youtube.com/freecodecamp) with free courses on Python, SQL, Android, and a wide variety of other technologies.
 - A [podcast](https://podcast.freecodecamp.org/) with technology insights and inspiring stories from developers.
-- [Local study groups](https://study-group-directory.freecodecamp.org/) around the world, where you can code together in person
 - A comprehensive [guide to thousands of programming topics](https://guide.freecodecamp.org/)
 - A [Developer News](https://www.freecodecamp.org/news) publication, a free, open source, no-ads place to cross-post your blog articles.
-- A [Facebook group](https://www.facebook.com/groups/freeCodeCampEarth/permalink/428140994253892/) with over 100,000 members worldwide

 > ### [Join our community here](https://www.freecodecamp.org/signin).

 ### Reporting Bugs and Issues

-If you think you've found a bug, first read the [How to Report a Bug](https://www.freecodecamp.org/forum/t/how-to-report-a-bug/19543) article and follow its instructions.
+If you think you've found a bug, first read the [how to report a bug](https://www.freecodecamp.org/forum/t/how-to-report-a-bug/19543) article and follow its instructions.

 If you're confident it's a new bug, and have confirmed that someone else is facing the same issue, go ahead and create a new GitHub issue.
 Be sure to include as much information as possible so we can reproduce the bug.

 ### Reporting Security Issues